-We are providing our shareholders with the opportunity to cast an advisory, non-binding vote on the executive compensation of our Named Executive Officers ("executive compensation") as required by Section 14A of the Exchange Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-In light of shareholder approval at the Company's 2011 Annual Meeting to hold an advisory vote on the compensation of the Company's named executive officers every year, the Board of Directors determined to hold an advisory vote on the compensation of the Company's named executive officers every year.
-Therefore, the next shareholder advisory vote on executive compensation will occur at the Company's 2013 annual meeting of shareholders.
+We are providing our shareholders with the opportunity to cast an advisory, non-binding vote on the executive compensation of our Named Executive Officers ("executive compensation") as required by the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 While the vote on this proposal is advisory and non-binding, the Compensation Committee, which is responsible for designing and administering our executive compensation program, highly values the opinions of our shareholders.
 We will consider the vote of our shareholders when making compensation decisions for the Named Executive Officers in the future.